-An experimental beer that pushes hop flavours and aromas as far as possible.
-A massive amount of hops are steeped after the boil and held at specific temperatures, a process used by popular beers like Heady Topper.
+An early experimental beer that pushed hop flavours and aromas as far as possible.
+A massive amount of hops are only steeped after the boil and held at specific temperatures, a process used today in many NEIPAs.
 Our control panel with advanced control allows this (unlike a dial-type boil control).

 ABV: 5.5% OG: 1.052 FG: 1.010 SRM: 7.5 IBU: No friggin' idea

 Similar to an American Pale Ale but with a stronger caramel flavour, more body, darker in colour, and more of a balance between bitterness and maltiness.

 ABV: 5.2% OG: 1.051 FG: 1.011 SRM: 13.5 IBU: 33